danielsaidi/website_danielsaidi/collections/_posts/2009/2009-01-28-windows-vista-visual-studio-2008-and-iis7.md

 * Basic Authentication
 * Windows Authentication

-If you have found yourself having the same problems as I have, I really hope that installing and configuring the stuff above helps you out.
+If you have the same problems as I have had with URL rewriting, I hope that installing and configuring the tools above helps you out.